What are debt mutual funds

 For instance a young investor at the start of the career has a higher risk appetite and time horizon and, thus, he can look at investing in long-term debt categories such as monthly income plans, gilt funds, long-term income funds and credit opportunity funds.

-As the investor’s age advances, the risk-taking capacity
+As the investor’s age advances, the

 may diminish.
 Hence, investment in shorter maturity schemes such as fixed maturity plans, liquid funds and ultra-short term debt funds may be considered.
 The shorter lock-in period ensures that funds can be accessed to meet both expected and unscheduled financial obligations.